plexoio/morada/README.md

 ![Responsive Mockup image](https://github.com/plexoio/morada/blob/main/documentation/assets/img/responsive-mockup.png)

+#### Security

+Our site is static, and we have only used HTML and CSS, with just a little JavaScript to demonstrate how Metamask will work once fully set up.

+To improve security, we have added the `rel attribute` to compromising anchors such as social media links or third-party services, especially those with user-generated content.

+Here are the values we have used as an example:

+`rel="author noopener noreferrer nofollow"`

+- **Author:** This value is used to indicate that the current document belongs to the linked author or is related to them.
+It is often used in blog posts or articles, where the author's name and a link to their bio or website is included.

+- **Noopener:** This value prevents the new page from being able to access the `window.opener` property of the current page, not allowing a gap of access to both directions, the origin and destination, either could be malicious, which can help protect against malicious attacks.

+- **Noreferrer:** This value instructs the browser not to send the Referer header (which includes a bunch of private data) to the linked page, which can help protect user privacy.

+- **Nofollow:** This value tells search engines not to follow the link, which can help prevent spam and malicious links from affecting a website's search engine rankings.
+It tells the search engines or target system that the origin website mentions this link but does not endorse it, and it should not trust it or even mention it.

+`Noopener` and `noreferrer` values are often used together to provide enhanced security and privacy when opening links in a new tab or window.

 ## Development Process <a name="development"></a> | [#](#index)

 We have created 4 `.html` pages, 3 `.css` files, and 1 `.js` file.
 In addition, we have an assets folder, a documentation folder, a vendor folder, and an `.htaccess` file for better caching.
 Naturally, we can also see the `README.md` file.